 People continue to be attracted by the rural character of the area and would like to see the area retain its rural character and natural environmental qualities.
 Little is known about the aquifer and hydrologic regime that services most of the Plan Area but areas of concern were identified in a 2009 groundwater project.
-Section 4.1 of this Plan (Environmentally Sensitive Resources) provides more
+Section 4.1 of this Plan (Environmentally Sensitive Resources) provides specific groundwater objectives and policies.